YaleDHLab/lab-workshops/neural-style-transfer/README.md

 * Models are the result of training an algorithm on a dataset — they represent the rules the algorithm has devised in order to perform a task
 * From the "Browse Models" screen, you can find models that were trained on images, texts, or vectors in order to perform object detection, generate fake images, explore latent space of images, and apply style transfer.
 * If you accidentally (or intentionally) click away from the Models screen and want to get back, click on the cube symbol on the left-hand side of the application
-4. Click the dropbox by "Category" and select "Style Transfer."
+4. Click the dropdown by "Category" (toward the middle-top of the page) and select "Style Transfer" to see what models are available to us.
 * At the time of this workshop, there are five models.
-The lower left-hand corner of each model shows that four of the models have been published with "Commercial Use" licenses, while one has a "Custom License."
+The lower left-hand corner of each model shows that four of the models have been published with "Commercial Use" licenses, while one has a "Custom License" (more on licenses later).
-* The lower right-hand corner reveals their popularity within RunwayML, which could be used to indicate how well they're performing for people (the caveat, here, is that some of the models are newer than others, so a lower score isn't always an indication that a model is out of favor).
+* The lower right-hand corner reveals the popularity of each model within Runway, which could be used to indicate how well they're performing for people (the caveat, here, is that some of the models are newer than others, so a lower score isn't always an indication that a model is out of favor).

 ### Experiment 1: Adaptive Style Transfer, Limited Selection of Styles